-The next Urban Watershed Stewardship Grant cycle will open January 9, 2018 and close February 14, 2018.
+The next Urban Watershed Stewardship Grant cycle will open March 2019 (exact date TBD).
 The WSG Application and Guidelines can be found on the City’s Community Challenge Grant website.
 If you have questions about the Watershed Stewardship Grant Program, please contact Polly Perkins.

 Watershed Stewardship Grant Winners